ToxicFrog/ngasm/selfhosted/README.md

 If a given version has no `.md` file, that means the behaviour, and thus the documentation, hasn't changed since the previous version.

+Some versions may have a directory full of `.asm` files; in that case these are the recommended form in which to edit the source, and the top-level `.asm` file is just a concatenation of these files to feed to the compiler.

 ## 00 - Simple Assembler (nandgame syntax)

 This is the first version of the assembler.
 It's designed to be straightforward